Building a Multidomestic Strategy with Examples

 Resource intensiveness

-To enhance your international expansion strategies, you need to allocate resources on multiple fronts, whether financial, human, or technological.
+To supercharge your international growth strategies you need to invest resources across multiple fronts, financial, human or technical.

 Solution: Instead of spreading your resources thinly across all markets, prioritize your investments.
 Determine high-potential markets where the multi domestic approach will provide the best return on investment.